cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 particular input `x`, i.e., `f(x)` using Horner's method.

 ~~~
-polynomial_evaluate(x, coeffs)
+  polynomial_evaluate(x, coeffs):

   Inputs:
   - x, input at which to evaluate the polynomial, a scalar
   - coeffs, the polynomial coefficients

   Outputs: Scalar result of the polynomial evaluated at input x

   def polynomial_evaluate(xcoord, coeffs):
     value = 0
     for (counter, coeff) in coeffs.reverse():
       if counter = coeffs.len():
         value += coeff // add the constant term
       else:
         value += coeff
         value *= x

     return value
 ~~~

 ### Lagrange coefficients